Sleep is critical in overall health, fitness, and athletic performance.

 A strong connection exists between sleep and stress management.

-Poor sleep can contribute to increased stress levels, while high-stress levels can impair sleep quality.
+Poor sleep can contribute to increased stress levels, while high stress-levels can impair sleep quality.

 How Much Sleep Do I Need?